 - I'm so tired of my boring job.
 The monotony is killing me, and there doesn't seem to be any chance of climbing up the corporate ladder.
 I'd rather start a business in an industry like fitness.
 It'd be challenging, yet rewarding.
 I'd actually look forward to going into work everyday.

-Even though all of those things are swirling around in your head, unfortunately that's usually where it stops.
-Very few trainers make the jump to ownership.
+Even though one or all of those things are swirling around in your head, unfortunately that's usually where it stops.
+Very few people make the jump to ownership.

 Again, it usually comes down to just a handful of reasons:

 - Lack of finances.
 Franchise gyms cost +$200k while even small studios can cost $75,000.
 Banks usually won't make a deal unless there is equity and cash involved.
 Most people make a few critical financial mistakes that keep them from getting a loan.